grebtsew/FloorplanToBlender3d/README.md

 I might also add more ways to use this implementation.
 Perhaps with gui, pip and containers.

 Things on my TODO are:
-* detect doors
-* detect windows
+* add demo to readme
-* renew current windows implementation
+* renew current windows/door implementation
-* fix structure in code
-* stitch floorplans with rounding
-* make magical numbers easily changable
 * explain implementation of several floorplan
 * update readme text
 * add related projects to readme